xHookman/IGexperiments/README.md

 To support newer versions:

-### *You can now use my new tool IGExperimentsPatcher to directly patch Instagram apk without waiting me for update something, it will give the method and class to patch too if you prefer to use this Xposed module.
-Find it [here](https://github.com/xHookman/IGExperimentsPatcher), it's totally automatic.* ###
+### *You can now use my new tool IGExperimentsPatcher to directly patch Instagram apk without waiting me for update something, it can also simply give you the class, method and arg type to use in this module.
+Find it [here](https://github.com/xHookman/IGExperimentsPatcher) !* ###